axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 (It is equivalent to using the `isset()` function: `isset(${PID});`).

-The following expression selects log messages where the importance level is not `emerg`.
+The following expression selects log messages where the priority level is not `emerg`.

 ```shell
 filterx {${LEVEL} != "emerg"; };